ejvaughan/obdii/README.md

 ### Using in your own projects

-You can link to the API statically, by compiling the necessary source files into your project, or dyanmically, by building the API as a shared library which you then link to.
+You can link to the API statically, by compiling the necessary source files into your project, or dynamically, by building the API as a shared library which you then link to.

 #### Shared library